 Prior to starting your apprenticeship, you will be required to enrol online.
 All learners are sent an online link from the Admissions team in order to complete this.
-Being able to enrol will be dependant on you meeting the entry criteria for your chosen apprenticeship standard (i.e. providing sufficient evidence of required qualifications and attending an interview), and being compliant with apprenticeship funding rules (i.e. being employed for 30 hours or more per week, with a levy-paying employer with appropriate contractual paperwork in place).
+Being able to enrol will be dependant on you meeting the entry criteria for your chosen apprenticeship standard (i.e. providing sufficient evidence of required qualifications and attending an interview), and being compliant with apprenticeship funding rules (i.e. being employed with a levy-paying employer with appropriate contractual paperwork in place).

 At the start of your apprenticeship, you will be invited to attend an Apprenticeship Hub and a central induction, where you will have the opportunity to: